Online Craft Sales Strategies

 • Earning your customers' trust to make the sale

-Controlling and Building Equity in Your ONline Craft Business
+Controlling and Building Equity in Your Online Craft Business

 While other factors are important, having control over the direction of your business is essential and must be considered carefully before you decide where to build your online craft business.